You need to record your session but exactly how and what is recorded?

 1. Once you are in your session, you are going to see the letter 'R' in a circle at the bottom of the Jigsaw session.
 Click that 'R'.

 2. A box will appear at the top of the session for you to name the recording.
-It automatically fills in with the name of the session.
-You can keep that name or edit it as you see fit.
+It is empty for you to name or you can leave it blank for the recording to take on the session name.
 Click Start when ready.

 3. A message will appear in the bottom left corner that says "Recording in room 'Main Room' initializing" and the Record button will show a countdown clock.
 It typically does not take the full time to begin recording.